jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

  ![Image of Project release](https://static.jasp-stats.org/images/jasp2b.2.ConfigureProjectRelease.png)

 In both case, I've added the flag "-j4" to make use of all my four cores on my mac.
+(This seems to be enabled by default in newer versions of qtcreator)

  3. Clone the repository **jasp-required-files** and select the **MacOS** branch.
 These files can now be put in the folders as shown here:

  ![Image of folder structure](https://static.jasp-stats.org/images/jasp5.FolderStructure.png)

 where the blue files are the binaries that are added manually.
+Keep in mind that the screenshot is kind of old and is missing the `jasp-required-files` folder.
 The process will be smoothened out in the near future.
 You should also make sure to copy the `JAGS` folder together with the binaries.

 4. Make a symbolic link to Frameworks